 As you continue your walk around the Parque, on the eastern end, you’ll get to Cienfuegos’ cathedral Nuestra Señora de la Purísima Concepción, hence, Our Lady of the Immaculate Conception.

-As you keep walking east on San Fernando street, you’ll be probably surprised seeing stores and agencies.
+As you keep walking east on San Fernando street, you’ll be probably surprised to see stores and agencies.
 Yes, here the scarcity is…scarcer than in many other places.
 Four blocks and you’ll reach the Paseo El Prado, actually Cuba’s longest street.

 Take a look at Señor Benny Moré – or rather his statue since this great singer died already in 1963 at the young age of 43.
 All he left was his music sung in his captivating voice.